Maruts: In Scriptures

 The Maruts assist The King of heaven Indra, to defeat Vritra, lending him their power.
 The myth continues with Indra disputing them their role on the battle, accusing them of having abandoned him after giving him encouragement before the fight, and they quarrel for the sacrifice given by the sage Agastya.
 However, their place to his side in mythology is accepted, appearing elsewhere with him.

-According to later tradition, such as Puranas, the Maruts were born from the broken womb of the goddess Diti, after Indra hurled a thunderbolt at her to prevent her from giving birth to too powerful a son.
+According to later tradition, such as Puranas, the Maruts were born from the broken womb of the goddess Diti, after Indra hurled a thunderbolt at her to prevent her from giving birth to a powerful son.
 The goddess had intended to remain pregnant for a century before giving birth to a son who would threaten Indra.